ballerina-platform/module-ballerinax-github/README.md

 ###### GitHub brings together the world's largest community of developers to discover, share, and build better software.
 From open source projects to private team repositories, GitHub is an all-in-one platform for collaborative development.

-The Ballerina GitHub endpoint allow users to access the GitHub API through ballerina.
-This endpoint uses the GitHub GraphQL API v4.0
+GitHub connector provides a Ballerina API to access the GitHub GraphQL API.
+The connector has built-in support to handle OAuth2.0, provides auto completion and type conversions.
+The following sections explains how to use Ballerina GitHub4 connector.
+You can refer the [GitHub GraphQL API v4.0] (https://developer.github.com/v4/) to learn more about the API.

 |Ballerina Version | GitHub API Version |
 |------------------| ------------------ |